ShaiCh1/CICIDS2017_project/README.md

 Future work could focus on:
    - Fine-tuning the models to improve recall for rare classes, possibly through data augmentation or balancing techniques like SMOTE.
    - Exploring alternative distance metrics in the ANN algorithm to better differentiate benign and attack traffic.
-   - Investigating more advanced anomaly detection techniques to better capture rare attack types like those in class 1.
+   - Investigating more advanced anomaly detection techniques to better capture rare attack types like those in class 1 (Bot).